cloud-gov/cg-site/content/ops/security-ir.md

 - Severity: High/Med/Low
 - Any new/changed responders

-At this point, the IC should post an initial situation report ("sitrep") confirming the incident, summarizing what's going on, identifying the IC, and linking to the issue.
+At this point, the IC should write an initial situation report ("sitrep") confirming the incident, summarizing what's going on, identifying the IC, and linking to the issue.
 Here's an example sitrep:

 ```
 Subject: [sitrep] The chickens have escaped